 Here are some of the most common injuries that do not appear until days or weeks after a car accident.

-- Symptoms of a concussion often show up after a car accident.
+- Symptoms of a concussion often show up after an auto accident.
 A concussion is an injury to your brain and can be serious.
 Some signs of a possible concussion include trouble thinking, trouble remembering, headaches, nausea, unusual sleep patterns, dizziness and lapses in concentration.
 If you experience any of these syndromes, see a doctor immediately if you have not already done so.

-- Other symptoms you need to look out for in the days following a car accident include tingling or numbness which may indicate a pinched nerve or herniated disc, any abdominal pain which may be an indication of internal bleeding, or even emotional pain including depression or anxiety which are related the circumstances of the accident.
+- Other symptoms you need to look out for in the days following a car accident include tingling or numbness.
+Those symptoms may indicate a pinched nerve or herniated disc, any abdominal pain that may be an indication of internal bleeding or even emotional pain including depression or anxiety, which are related to the circumstances of the accident.

 Should I Bring a Claim for My Injuries?

-If you are hesitant to bring a claim, know that bringing an insurance claim does not mean that you are filing a lawsuit.
-The vast majority of our cases settle favorably without filing a lawsuit.
-Nonetheless, you may hesitate to bring an insurance claim for fear of being seen as being “the suing type.”
-Rest assured, the people we represent are just like you — honest, good citizens, who wish that the accident had never happened, and just want to be treated fairly by the adverse insurance company.
+If you are hesitant to bring a claim, know that bringing an insurance claim is not the same as filing a lawsuit.
+Most of our cases settle favorably without filing a lawsuit.
+However, you may be afraid of being seen as “the suing type.”
+Know that we represent people just like you — good people who wish the accident had never happened.
+Like you, they just want the insurance company to treat them fairly.

 Contact KBG Injury Law After You Have Been in a Car Accident

-If you would like more information on the proper steps after a car accident or if you are having problems with your insurance company after a wreck, KBG Injury Law may be able to help.
+After an auto accident, it is important to know that you are not alone.
+Work with our team of experienced lawyers who will guide you through the necessary steps to take after the accident.
+If you would like more information on what to do if you are in a car accident or if you are having problems with your insurance company after a wreck, KBG Injury Law may be able to help.
 Visit our contact us page or call 1-800-509-1001 to learn how we can help you.